Last Updated on July 20, 2023

 - Why do you, as a travel nurse recruiter, like working for this company or agency?

 Can the agency provide opportunities that will improve your career?
 Some travel assignments involve filling in for the temporary absence of a permanent nurse, or to reach a larger labor pool during times of high utilization.
 But some exist because a facility can’t retain permanent staff.
 These questions can help you determine whether an agency’s jobs are fulfilling and rewarding, or a career dead end.

 - What types of facilities do you provide opportunities for?

 - Why are these facilities seeking travel nurses, instead of permanent staff?

-- What are the most popular assignments for your travel nurses, and why?
+- What are the most popular destinations or assignments for your travel nurses, and why?

 - Do you have any testimonials from previous travelers?

 Nursing Shifts and Position Types

 It’s also important to learn about the quality and variety of positions that a travel nursing agency has to offer, as well as the expectations for the average assignment.
 Most agencies offer 13-week assignments with conditions similar to permanent employment, but it’s important to clarify that if you’re in doubt — or to get details on other types of jobs that may be available.

 - What’s the typical length of assignment that you offer?